Airbnb makes a standard booking problem harder because geo search, availability, pricing, booking flow, and trust all have to work together.

 Acing the System Design Interview

-- •Search by location, dates, number of guests
+- •Search by location, travel dates, guest count, and stay rules

 2Non-functional requirements